armory/docs/content/en/docs/installation/guide/air-gapped/ag-operator.md

 ## Deploy MinIO for storage

 Now that you have cloned the `spinnaker-kustomize-patches` repo, you need to create a storage bucket to host the BOM.
-[MinIO](https://min.io) is a good choice for the bucket since it is S3 compatible and runs as a pod in Kubernetes.
+[MinIO](https://min.io) is a good choice for the bucket since it's S3 compatible and runs as a pod in Kubernetes.
 You can find the manifest for MinIO in `spinnaker-kustomize-patches/infrastructure/minio.yml`.

 When you look at the content of the `minio.yml` manifest, you see that MinIO needs a secret key called `minioAccessKey`: